High interest savings accounts explained

 So you finally made the decision to ditch the piggy bank you’ve had since you were twelve and upgrade to a high power savings account?
 Congrats!

 That means you’ve probably already researched the different types of savings accounts on the market, and picked out a high interest account as the right fit for your money stash.
-Well, to help you make the most of it, we’ve got all the details, features, tips and trick you should know.
+Well, to help you make the most of it, we’ve got all the details, features, tips and tricks you should know.

 What is a high interest savings account?

 Just what it says on the tin - a high interest savings account is one that will give you the maximum return for your money.